Getting traffic to your blog/website can be a painful experience.

 Click on ask us anything and type in the question you are looking for.

-They not only have premade answers but also a team you can message whenever you need further help with tailwind.
+They not only have a blog with a lot of great info but also a team you can message whenever you need further help with tailwind.

 SCHEDULING WITH TAILWIND